EphraimYoussef/Learning-Management-System/README.md

 ## How to test it:

 1. Open Postman.
-2. Import the Postman collection provided in the repository (if available) or manually create requests based on the endpoints listed above.
+2. Create requests based on the endpoints listed above.
 3. Test the endpoints using appropriate roles and JWT tokens.

 ---